Satriaa11/Satriaa11/README.md

 My expertise spans the entire development stack - from building secure, scalable backend APIs with Python, Flask, and PostgreSQL, to creating responsive and intuitive user interfaces using React, Next.js, and TypeScript.
 I thrive on solving complex problems and turning ideas into robust, accessible applications that work seamlessly across all devices.

-Whether it’s architecting e-commerce platforms, implementing modern design systems, or optimizing user experiences, I’m driven by the challenge of building software that makes a real impact.

 ### 🛠️ Technical Skills